Louisville Estate Planning Lawyer

 Estate Planning Attorneys Proudly Serving Louisville, KY

 Estate planning is one of the most important steps you can take to protect yourself and your loved ones.
 Proper planning can help you prepare for unforeseen circumstances such as accidents and death.
-It allows you take charge of your finances and provides a cushion for your loved ones in the event of your death or incapacitation.
+It allows you to take charge of your finances and provides a cushion for your loved ones in the event of your death or incapacitation.

 Contrary to what many believe, estate planning is not for only the rich.
 The term ‘estate’ does not necessarily refer to massive wealth.
 Your single car, house, and even the money in your bank account form part of your estate.
 Even your life insurance policy constitutes part of your estate.

 You should have a plan for what will happen to these assets in the event of your death.
-If you don’t plan for how they will be disposed, the laws of your state will dictate their disposal.
+If you don’t plan for how they will be disposed of, the laws of your state will dictate their disposal.
 This may produce results far from what you may wish.
 You’ll understand here why you should have a current estate plan and how the Louisville estate planning lawyers at Triplett & Carothers can help.

 What is estate planning?

 Estate planning concerns the process of organizing all your assets and making plans to manage them during your lifetime, at your death, and after your death.
-The plan allows you decide who will inherit you and how the process should go.
+The plan allows you to decide who will inherit you and how the process should go.

 It also helps you provide for your dependents in the most tax-efficient manner possible.
 Your dependents are all those that rely on you for financial support.
 They may include your spouse(s), ex(es), child(ren), parents, grandparents, or siblings.